phytec/linux-phytec/Documentation/security/keys/trusted-encrypted.rst

          Relies on Secure/Trusted boot process for platform integrity.
 It can be extended with TEE based measured boot process.

+     (3) CAAM

+         Relies on the High Assurance Boot (HAB) mechanism of NXP SoCs for platform integrity.

   *  Interfaces and APIs

      (1) TPM